CeeLo Green: Television and film appearances

 On February 28, 2013, Green appeared as himself in the sitcom Anger Management, in the episode "Charlie & Cee Lo".
 The same year, he appeared in the film Begin Again.
 Green performed at the Singapore Social Star Awards on May 23–24, 2013.

 On June 23, 2014, Green premiered his new reality-based docu-comedy television series CeeLo Green's The Good Life on TBS, in which he appears with the other members of Goodie Mob.
 On September 2, TBS announced that they were canceling the show in the wake of Green's controversial comments on the nature of rape.
 Sony Pictures Animation also severed ties with Green, who was scheduled to reprise his role from Hotel Transylvania for its sequel, Hotel Transylvania 2, opting to replace him with actor Keegan-Michael Key.
 Green competed against comedian Russell Peters in an episode of Lip Sync Battle that aired on May 26, 2016.
 He won with performances of the Sugarhill Gang's "Rapper's Delight" and "Rock and Roll All Nite" by Kiss.

-In 2017, Green guest-starred in the Cartoon Network series Teen Titans Go!, acting as himself and Cee Lo Bear in the first and fourth parts of "The Day the Night Stopped Beginning to Shine and Became Dark Even Though It Was the Day"; his cover of "The Night Begins to Shine" from the special was commercially released.
+In 2017, Green guest-starred in the Cartoon Network series Teen Titans Go!, acting as himself and CeeLo Bear in the first and fourth parts of "The Day the Night Stopped Beginning to Shine and Became Dark Even Though It Was the Day"; his cover of "The Night Begins to Shine" from the special was commercially released.
 In 2020, Green participated as the "Monster" on the British version of The Masked Singer.
 In 2022, he provided the voice of Shuggie in the Disney+ series The Proud Family: Louder and Prouder.

 Other ventures

 Managed by Primary Wave Entertainment, Green has endorsed various brands, including 7 Up, M&M's, and Duracell.
 Green owns part of the sake brand TYKU and the company has collaborated with him on a few business ventures, including a commercial promoting the brand, dubbed the "first national sake commercial" in the United States.
-In 2011, it was estimated by a New York Times reporter that Green earned some US$20 million dollars, predominantly from the endorsement deals, in that year alone.
+In 2011, it was estimated by a New York Times reporter that Green earned some US$20 million, predominantly from the endorsement deals, in that year alone.

 Personal life

-CeeLo Green has described himself as having been a "goon" in his youth, as well as a "kleptomaniac, pyromaniac, just plain maniac".
+Green has described himself as having been a "goon" in his youth, as well as a "kleptomaniac, pyromaniac, just plain maniac".

 Green was married to Christina Johnson, and divorced in 2005.
-He and Johnson have a son, Kingston, born on September 30, 2000, and Green was stepfather to her daughters, Sierra and Kalah.
+He and Johnson have a son, Kingston, born on September 30, 2000, and Green was stepfather to her daughters, Sierra (born 1990) and Kalah.
 Sierra appeared on the MTV show My Super Sweet 16 for her 15th birthday party in 2005.